danshaub/TwitterTranslate/ReadMeFiles/VincentREADME.md

 * Helped Revising and Writing Submission 2 Document
 * Found API for sentiment analysis on certain languages
 * Began working on Sentiment Analysis

+## Planned Task for Submission 3
+* More intuitive language selection process